Pathaan (soundtrack): Original score

 In an interview with B.H.
-Harsh from Film Companion Magazine, Jim's Theme (track 4) was recorded with an 'uncomfortable' percussion sound and reversed for creating an 'untangling effect' For Pathaan's Theme (track 3), Ankit Balhara created the sound scheme to evoke patriotism as well as a 'heroic flair'.
-The kept the female vocals (recorded locally) limited, to bring an effect of 'swag' with Khan's introductory scene in the film.
-Sanchit Balhara said they drew inspiration from John William's original score for Jurassic Park, apart from the scores by James Horner and Thomas Newman.
+Harsh from Film Companion, Jim's Theme (track 4) was recorded with an 'uncomfortable' percussion sound and reversed for creating an 'untangling effect'.
+For Pathaan's Theme (track 3), Ankit Balhara created the sound scheme to evoke patriotism as well as a 'heroic flair'.
+They kept the female vocals (recorded locally) limited, to bring an effect of 'swag' with Khan's introductory scene in the film.
+Cassandra Cavalli provides the vocals for the theatrical version of Pathaan's Theme.
+Sanchit Balhara said they drew inspiration from John William's original score for Jurassic Park, apart from scores by James Horner and Thomas Newman.
 They retained the elements of Indian classical music while fusing and designing the score for Pathaan.